z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 * PROGRAM is mandatory
 * Can be specified as PROGRAM('xxxxxxxx') or PROGRAM(label)
 * label must point to an 8-byte field.

 ##### COMMAREA

 * COMMAREA(label) is optional
 * If COMMAREA is present, the address/length are passed.
 * label may take three forms:
   * Direct reference
   * Indirect reference
   * Adcon literal

 ##### LENGTH

 * Can be specified as LENGTH(value) or LENGTH(label)
 * LENGTH(value) supports the use of the length attribute.
 * label must point to a 2-byte hex value.
 * LENGTH can be omitted.
 When it is, the implied length of the COMMAREA is used.
-LENGTH is mandatory when COMMAREA is an indirect reference.
+* LENGTH is mandatory when COMMAREA is an indirect reference.

+#### Conditions (RESP/RESP2)

+* CHANNELERR/1
+* PGMIDERR/3

+#### Warning

+* CHANNEL and COMMAREA specified

 #### Errors